Top Analog Synthesizers for Vintage Sound Aficionados

 For beginners, popular options for analog synthesizers are the Korg Minilogue, Arturia Microfreak, Novation Bass Station II, and Roland Aira Compact Series.
 These models offer a great starting point for learning synthesis.

-Which is better Analog or digital synthesizer?
+Which is better, Analog or digital synthesizer?

 Digital synthesizers offer greater sound design possibilities and a wider range of sounds, while analog synthesizers tend to be more expensive but offer a unique sonic character.
 Ultimately, the choice between the two depends on your specific needs and preferences.